willcornforth/rock-paper-scissors/README.md

 # rock-paper-scissors
-A Rock, Paper, Scissors game using JavaScript!
+A console-based rock paper, scissors game using JavaScript.